 135. Interview someone who’s recently made it big in your industry

-You don’t need a podcast in order to conduct a good interview.
-A great blog post format for anyone looking to build relationships with more influential people in their industry, is to interview those entrepreneurs—people that’ve established a successful company, introduced a new product or otherwise achieved a meaningful milestone, so they can share their advice with you (and your audience).
+You don’t need a podcast in order to conduct a good interview (though if you do have a show, be sure you’re investing in the right podcast hosting).
+That being said, a great blog post format for anyone looking to build relationships with more influential people in their industry, is to interview those entrepreneurs—people that’ve established a successful company, introduced a new product or otherwise achieved a meaningful milestone, so they can share their advice with you (and your audience).